Do you notice blood in the sink after you brush your teeth?

 I practice good oral hygiene.
 Why are my gums still bleeding?

 Even our most thorough oral hygiene patients can experience bacteria buildup around their gum line.
 This is why we recommend scheduling preventative care with our office at least once every six months.
 Additionally, you might be brushing your teeth too hard.
-Instead of scrubbing, gently brush your teeth from side to side, alternating the position of the brush to ensure you cover all spaces and angles.
+Instead of scrubbing, gently brush your teeth from side to side, alternating the brush’s position to ensure you cover all spaces and angles.